 One of the things that people don’t tell you about running your own business, is how much time you can sometimes spend chasing down money that’s owed to you.
 It’s just part of the job sometimes and it sucks.
 Ideally, you want to set yourself up for success from the beginning so that this DOESN’T happen.
-But there are sometimes instances that happen where you don’t get paid, your contact went missing or the brand refuses to pay you.
+But there are sometimes instances that pop up where you don’t get paid, your contact went missing or the brand refuses to pay you.
 So what do you do?
 How can you make sure you get paid on time?

 First, let’s chat about how you can set yourself up on your end to reduce the likelihood of this happening.
 Here are some important things to have set up for our business to prevent nonpayment or even delayed payments from happening.